 Munich’s themed Christmas markets

-You will find markets placed all over the city, with even a Christmas village in the Residenz.
-It’s a more secluded experience, but nonetheless any less magical.
+You will find markets placed all over the city and even a Christmas village in the Residenz.
+It’s a more secluded experience, but not any less magical.
 You can reach the Christmas village through the archway from the Residenz palace.
 On the courtyard, there are stalls selling traditional handicrafts handmade by artisans from all over Bavaria.
-From here find your way to the city’s English Garden where you can find another charming market right near the Chinese Tower.
+From here find your way to the city’s English Garden where you can check another charming market right near the Chinese Tower.
 The market is calmer as it’s located a bit away from the center, right in the forest.
 At Wittelsbacher Platz there is even a Medieval Christmas market that you can check out.

-On the very spot where there is usually Oktoberfest held, Theresienwiese, you can find a whole market covering the big open space.
-Tollwood Winter Festival will give you a totally different kind of experience than the Christmas markets in the rest of the city.
+On the famous Oktoberfest grounds, the Theresienwiese, you can find a whole market covering the big open space.
+Tollwood Winter Festival will give you a very different kind of experience than the Christmas markets in the rest of the city.
 It feels more modern, almost like a fair with its many stalls and colorful light displays.
 There is live music to enjoy, stalls with international food to try as well as all kinds of crafts not particularly Christmas-related.
 Check this website for an overview of all the themed markets that can be found in Munich.

 Spending a Christmas weekend in Munich